Universality in driven open quantum matter: Nonequilibrium first-order phase transitions

 (iii)~At momenta $k\ll k_D$, on distances much larger than the droplet scale $\xi_D$, the noise kernel $\chi_k$ becomes flat $\chi_k(\phi)\approx0$ for $\phi\in[0,\varphi_f)$.
 The corresponding Langevin equation Eq.~\eqref{eq:bistabilityDark} is noiseless and describes deterministic domain wall motion.
 Asymptotically ($k\to0$) the potential assumes a linear form $V_k(\phi)\sim \phi$ and vanishes at the bistability $V_k(\phi)=\chi_k(\phi)=0$ for $0<\phi<\varphi_f$.

-This reconciles the field theory with the general phenomenology of first order phase transitions, and in particular with a dark state transition.
+This reconciles the field theory with the general phenomenology of first-order phase transitions, and in particular with a dark state transition.
 Phase coexistence between a dark state and an active state requires both the deterministic dynamics generated by $V_k$ \emph{and} the noise $\sim\chi_k$ to vanish.
 The renormalization group flow of the noise kernel $\chi_k$ and the interplay between $V_k$ and $\chi_k$ is crucial to resolve this behavior.

-Whether first order dark state phase transitions can be observed in driven quantum systems is a topic of ongoing research.
-Several possible scenarios have been proposed~\cite{Elgart2004}, ranging from Rydberg atoms in the facilitation regime~\cite{Marcuzzi2016,BuchholdFirstOrder,Buchhold2017,Sibalic2016,Letscher2016,Minjae2019}, to cellular automata~\cite{Gillman2021}, or between two different dark states~\cite{Carollo2022}.
-However, first order phase transitions are often unstable against fluctuations in low dimensions~\cite{BuchholdFirstOrder, Luebeck2006,Hinrichsen2000}.
+Whether first-order dark state phase transitions can be observed in driven quantum systems is a topic of ongoing research.
+Several possible scenarios have been proposed \cite{Elgart2004}, ranging from Rydberg atoms in the facilitation regime \cite{Marcuzzi2016,BuchholdFirstOrder,Buchhold2017,Sibalic2016,Letscher2016,Minjae2019}, to cellular automata \cite{Gillman2021}, or between two different dark states \cite{Carollo2022}.
+However, first-order phase transitions are often unstable against fluctuations in low dimensions \cite{BuchholdFirstOrder, Luebeck2006,Hinrichsen2000}.
 Thus, they are restricted to higher dimensions $d\ge2$, where numerical simulations of quantum dynamics are challenging.
-This is at the moment a major obstacle in identifying first order dark state transitions.
+This is at the moment a major obstacle in identifying first-order dark state transitions.